bowser-2077/Brown-Launcher/readme.md

 ### Whats brown launcher?
 Brown Launcher is a lightwheigt minecraft launcher for vanilla and fabric

+### Note
+Its possible that the exe version dont work, please install the launcher via the source code

 ### Mod Support?
 Unfortunately, not for now, its planned but idk when this will come.
 But you can install mods manually by installing forge or fabric on the "**minecraft_data**" folder after the first launch.